giannifiore/lua-resty-qrencode/README.md

 ### Other

-please install libqrencode and libpng, and read Makefile.
+please install libqrencode and libpng, and read Makefile. or you can see http://blog.csdn.net/orangleliu/article/details/64912578#t0

 ## Example usage